aws-samples/istio-on-eks/patterns/multi-cluster-multi-primary/single-network/README.md

 ```
 ## Known Issues

-As of now because of how the Istio has been setup in EKS IPv6 clusters, the
+Currently, because of how the Istio has been setup in EKS IPv6 clusters, the
-`istioctl` doesn't work well with IPv6 addresses.
-We are aware of it and would
+`istioctl` CLIU does not work correctly with IPv6 addresses.
+We are aware of this
-find a solutions for it in the next iteration.
+issue and would find a solution to it in the next iteration.

 ## Troubleshooting